dineshkhichar569/JAVA-DSA/README.md

 └── MonotonicStack/
 ```

--Each folder contains problem solutions organized by topic, with clean, commented Java implementations.
+- Each folder contains problem solutions organized by topic, with clean, commented Java implementations.

 ---